raspberrypilearning/music-maker/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-You will create a new sprite that will play sounds depending on where the user places their mouse pointer, or interacts with the scene.
+You will create a new sprite that will play sounds depending on where the user places their mouse-pointer, or interacts with the scene.
 </div>
 <div>
  <video width="320" height="240" controls>